PacktPublishing/Hands-On-Dynamics-365-AI-for-Business-Insights/README.md

-# Learning IPython for Interactive Computing and Data Visualization [Video]
+# Hands-On Dynamics 365 AI for Business Insights [Video]
-This is the code repository for [Learning IPython for Interactive Computing and Data Visualization [Video]](https://www.packtpub.com/big-data-and-business-intelligence/learning-ipython-interactive-computing-and-data-visualization-vid?utm_source=github&utm_medium=repository&utm_campaign=9781789805277), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On Dynamics 365 AI for Business Insights [Video]](https://www.packtpub.com/data/hands-on-dynamics-365-ai-for-business-insights-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-This course is a beginner-friendly guide to the Python data analysis platform.
-After an introduction to the Python language, IPython, and Jupyter Notebook, you will learn how to analyze and visualize data on real-world examples, how to create graphical user interfaces for image processing in Notebook, and how to perform fast numerical computations for scientific simulations with NumPy, Numba, Cython, and ipyparallel.
-By the end of this course, you will be able to perform in-depth analyses of all sorts of data.
+In this course, you will reap the benefits of the new AI applications introduced by Microsoft in terms of sales, market, and customer service insights.
+You will begin with a quick installation and overview of Dynamics 365 and AI.
+You'll use AI for Customer Service Insights to achieve actionable insights into critical data and trends from your customer service system.
+By the end of the course, you will be able to use Dynamics 365 AI applications to achieve efficient and intelligent business insights.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Install Anaconda and code in Python in Jupyter Notebook
-<LI>Load and explore datasets interactively&nbsp;
-<LI>Perform complex data manipulations effectively with pandas
-<LI>Create engaging data visualizations with matplotlib and seaborn
-<LI>Simulate mathematical models with NumPy
-<LI>Visualize and process images interactively in Jupyter Notebook with scikit-image
-<LI>Accelerate your code with Numba, Cython, and IPython.parallel&nbsp;
-<LI>Extend the Notebook interface with HTML, JavaScript, and D3 </LI></UL></DIV>
+<LI>Explore Dynamics 365 AI configuration capabilities for specific customer needs
+<LI>Leverage AI-driven insights to make better decisions and confidently and proactively improve customer satisfaction
+<LI>Configure and work with Dynamics 365 Sales Insights, including embedded AI experience for sales users
+<LI>Use AI-powered intelligence to turn data into insights and insights into action, and make better decisions
+<LI>Increase sales and improve decision-making with AI-powered insights fueled by customer data
+<LI>Configure and manage data inputs, and leverage the maximum value for business users	 </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Basics of Python
+Experience in Power BI
 ### Technical Requirements
 This course has the following software requirements:<br/>
-Python 3.x
-Jupyter Notebook
+Dynamics 365 AI solutions will all be online solutions that students will need to enroll in via Trial environments.
+Some of these will need to be through a work or student email address.

 ## Related Products
-* [Beginning Data Science with Python and Jupyter [eLearning]](https://www.packtpub.com/big-data-and-business-intelligence/beginning-data-science-python-and-jupyter-elearning?utm_source=github&utm_medium=repository&utm_campaign=9781789532449)

-* [Building Web Applications with TypeScript, Angular and React [eLearning]](https://www.packtpub.com/web-development/building-web-applications-typescript-angular-and-react-elearning?utm_source=github&utm_medium=repository&utm_campaign=9781789340334)

-* [Building Predictive Models with Machine Learning and Python [Video]](https://www.packtpub.com/big-data-and-business-intelligence/building-predictive-models-machine-learning-and-python-video?utm_source=github&utm_medium=repository&utm_campaign=9781789132113)
+* [Configuring and Extending Dynamics 365 Customer Engagement [Video]](https://www.packtpub.com/game-development/configuring-and-extending-dynamics-365-customer-engagement-video)

+* [Deep Dive - Microsoft Dynamics 365 for Project Service Automation [Video]](https://www.packtpub.com/business/deep-dive-microsoft-dynamics-365-project-service-automation-video-0)

+* [Getting Started with Dynamics 365 Customer Engagement [Video]](packtpub.com/game-development/getting-started-dynamics-365-customer-engagement-video)